12 Most Prominent and Popular Festivals Of Nepal

 Chhath Parva 2nd November 2019

 Chhath is a prevalent celebration amongst the Madheshi community in the Terai region of Nepal and India.
 Chhath puja is performed on the sixth day of the month of Kartika in the Hindu calendar.
 This usually falls during October or sometime in November on the Gregorian calendar.
 It is the only Vedic Festival dedicated to the Hindu Sun God, Surya, also known as Surya Shashti.
-The Chhath Puja is performed to thank Surya for the sustenance of life on earth and to request the granting of specific wishes.
+The Chhath Puja is performed to thank Surya for the sustenance of life on earth and request specific wishes.
 The Sun is considered the source of energy and the life force.
 Sun worship, in Hinduism, is believed to help cure a variety of diseases, including leprosy, and helps ensure the longevity and prosperity of family members and friends.

 The festival is rigorously observed throughout four days.